dgroup/lazylead/readme.md

 New ideas, bugs, suggestions or questions are welcome [via GitHub issues](https://github.com/dgroup/lazylead/issues/new)!

 ### Get started
-:warning: We're still in a very early alpha version, the API may change frequently until we release version 1.0.
+⚠️ We're still in a very early alpha version, the API may change frequently until we release version 1.0.

 Let's assume that:
 - your team is using jira as a ticketing system